Includes airfare, hotel, tours, baggage handling, transfers, and more!

 Passport and Visa

-Your passport must be in good condition and expire no less than 6 months following your departure date for the trip.
+Your passport must be in good condition and valid for at least 6 months following your date of return from the trip.
 China requires a multiple entry tourist visa, which you can apply for before arrival.
 If traveling with a non-US passport, contact your local embassy to ensure this document is the only one needed for passage into China and Japan.

 Visa requirements change frequently and for various reasons.
 As a result, our Personal Vacation Managers are not always able to provide the most current visa information.
 However, you will need traveler visas for China prior to departure.